vitessio/website/content/en/docs/16.0/reference/features/topology-service.md

 shard to use for getting to the data (but not information about each individual shard):

-* the partitions map is keyed by the tablet type (primary, replica, batch, …) and the value is a list of shards to use for serving.
+* the partitions map is keyed by the Tablet type (primary, replica, batch, …) and the value is a list of shards to use for serving.
 * it also contains the global Keyspace fields, copied for fast access.